ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 ## Server-Initiated Bidirectional Streams

-Http3Transport servers can initiate bidirectional streams by opening a bidirectional stream within the HTTP/3 connection.
+WebTransport servers can initiate bidirectional streams by opening a bidirectional stream within the HTTP/3 connection.
 Note that since HTTP/3 does not define any semantics for server-initiated bidirectional streams, this document is a normative reference for the semantics of such streams for all